Coronectomy is the removal of the crown of a tooth, leaving the roots in situ.

 If antibiotics are given, they are likely to react with alcohol and / or the Contraceptive Pill (that is, the ‘Pill’ will not be providing protection).

 Surrounding Teeth.
-The surrounding teeth may be sore after the extraction; they may even be slightly wobbly but the teeth should settle down with time.
+The surrounding teeth may be sore after the coronectomy; they may even be slightly wobbly but the teeth should settle down with time.
 It is possible that the fillings or crowns of the surrounding teeth may come out, fracture or become loose.
-If this is the case, you will need to go back to your dentist to have these sorted out.
+If this is the case, you will need to go back to your dentist / Oral Surgeon to have these sorted out.
 Every effort will be made to make sure this doesn’t happen.
-In very rare instances, the surrounding teeth may actually come out as well as the intended tooth.

 Failure of Anaesthesia.
 In rare cases, the tooth can be difficult to ‘numb up’.
 This can be due to a number of reasons.
 The more common ones include inflammation ± infection associated with the tooth, anatomical differences & apprehension.
 If the tooth fails to ‘numb up’ then its removal will be rescheduled with antibiotic cover or perhaps done under sedation or even a GA.